VISITING WITH YOUR FAMILY

 Exploring any museum can be tiring.
 Try taking a break in the Community Exhibition galleries (Sant Building, Lower Level 2), shop, the café, or courtyard.

 Feel free to sit on the furniture or on the floor to engage with the artworks.
 Strollers are welcome in the museum.
 You may check items in our complimentary coat check.
-Changing tables are in the restrooms on Lower Level 1 and House Floor 2L.
+Changing tables are in the restrooms on Sant Building Lower Levels 1 and 2 and House Floor 2L.
 Museum staff can help guide you.

 Before your visit, browse the collection online or use the "see artworks currently on view" feature on the collection page to see which of your favorite paintings are on view.
 Let kids know what kinds of art they will see and show them pictures of one or two specific paintings before you get to the museum.
 This prepares them for their visit—and gets them excited about the paintings when they find them.